How Much Does a Destination Wedding Cost? 2026 Guide

 Destination wedding costs work differently from traditional wedding costs — and understanding the structure is key to budgeting accurately.
 At an all-inclusive resort, costs fall into three separate buckets:

-• The couple's budget: Wedding package, upgrades, your own room, and travel
+• The couple's budget: Wedding package, any upgrades, your own room, and travel

 • Guest costs: Paid independently by each guest — their own room and flights

-• Group contract perks: When guests meet the room minimum, the couple unlocks complimentary rooms, upgrades, and resort credits
+• Group contract perks: When guests meet the room minimum, the couple unlocks complimentary room nights, upgrades, and resort credits that offset the couple's own costs

-This structure is why destination weddings are so much more affordable for couples than traditional weddings — the guest accommodations aren't your expense.
-A certified destination wedding agent manages the group contract and ensures you receive every perk you qualify for.
+This structure is why destination weddings are so much more affordable for couples than traditional weddings — guest accommodations are not your expense.
+A certified destination wedding specialist manages the group contract and ensures you receive every perk you qualify for — at no cost to you.

 Destination Wedding Package Tiers & Costs

 All-inclusive resort wedding packages come in four tiers.
-Most couples fall into the Low or Mid tier.
-The Complimentary tier is unlocked by meeting your group room minimum — it's real, and it's the most important thing to understand about destination wedding budgeting.
+Most couples land in the Low or Mid tier.
+The Complimentary tier is unlocked by meeting your group room minimum — it is real, and it is the single most important thing to understand about destination wedding budgeting.

 Package Tier Couple Cost What's Typically Included Best For